Window Maintenance Tips: A Complete Guide for Long-Lasting and Clean Windows

 - Ensure smooth opening for ventilation

-Rain can expose weak areas in your windows:
+Rain can expose weak areas in your windows.

 - Inspect for leaks or water entry